"Happiness is not a matter of intensity but of balance, order, rhythm, and harmony."

-And why would our souls want us to experience amplification of our vices as well as our virtues?
+And why would our souls want - or allow - us to experience amplification of our vices as well as our virtues?
 Because as we experience these unpleasant situations, we will eventually be motivated enough to do the inner work.
 Face our fears.
 Let go of resistance.
 Resolve issues.
 Heal pain.
 Make things right.
 Rise to the challenge.
 Reach our highest potential.

 For millennia, people on the spiritual path lived in monasteries, where they received extensive training and where their elders could oversee their progress and provide counsel.
 But modern Westerners don't have that luxury, especially if their interests lie in metaphysical studies.